jmqd/cloudhome/README.md

 ## design

-`cloudhome` aims to be a background daemon process that listens to changes to a confgiruable list of source directories and backs up to a cloud location.
+`cloudhome` aims to be a background daemon process that listens to changes to a configurable list of source directories and backs up to a cloud location.
 S3 is chosen as the cloud-backed storage location.
 In addition, it will "backwards sync" if the storage has newer bits.